BeamStackProj/beamstackproj.github.io/content/en/docs/getting-started/introduction.md

 - Easy, repeatable, portable deployments on a diverse infrastructure (for example, experimenting on a laptop, then moving to an on-premises cluster or to the cloud)
-- Deploying and managing loosely-coupled microservices
 - Scaling based on demand

-Because ML practitioners use a diverse set of tools, one of the key goals is to customize the stack based on user requirements (within reason) and let the system take care of the "boring stuff".

 ## History